agalue/onms-minion-emulator/README.md

 There is going to be one Minion per Location.
 The locations and the minion names will contain the index of the instance.

+For production test loads, check the Terraform-based project in the [aws](aws/README.md) folder.

 **WARNING: Be careful with [NMS-13232](https://issues.opennms.org/browse/NMS-13232).
 I found issues on the Minions requisition when starting lots of instances simultaneously.**